An Introduction

 • Necromancy: His parents teaching him necromancy is one of the few genuinely good memories he has with them, so he's sentimental about the arte even without the super special lineage thing making him biased.
 He's a little more bitter about it currently since his parents would die before admitting he's surpassed them and takes credit for anything he does, but he still enjoys practicing it and trying to find ways to improve it even further without the seal's suffocation interfering.

 • Deciphering Tomes: What started as a spiteful search to cure the seal on his bloodline quickly became his favorite (non-necromancy) hobby.
 Masakii collects any old tomes he can get his hands on, legitimately or not, and will spend as long as he needs to figure out how to read them.
-He's fairly adept at reading some ancient sigils and text as a result.
-At times he wishes he had someone to discuss it with (besides Lucille, of course), but that would require comradery with someone so never mind that, it's nice to have a quiet hobby for just himself as well.
+He's fairly adept at reading varying degree of ancient texts and symbols as a result, which he finds fascinating and uniquely satisfying on its own.
+At times he wishes he had someone to discuss it with (besides Lucille, of course), but that would require camaraderie with someone else so never mind that, it's nice to have a quiet hobby for just himself as well.
 Better, even.

 • Confrontation: He loves arguing and he will take nearly any opportunity to do so, regardless of how much he actually cares about the topic or if he's completely bluffing the entire thing.
-It's fun seeing what he can convince other people (furries) of and, EVEN BETTER, Masakii is in a constant state of wanting to prove other people wrong and himself correct.
-Also he's stubborn as a wall and refuses to admit he might perhaps maybe not be completely correct, even if he has since realized otherwise.
+It's fun seeing what he can convince other people (furries) of and, more importantly, Masakii is in a constant state of wanting to prove other people wrong and himself correct.
+Also he's stubborn enough to make a brick wall seem yielding and refuses to admit he might perhaps not be completely correct, even if he has long since realized otherwise.

 Dislikes